shoorick/russian-road-sign-font/README.md

 * ~~Armenian alphabet:~~ 1 (+11) = 12 of 77 (15 %)
 * ~~Georgian alphabet:~~ 0 of 66

-Additional glyphs which are not described by GOST:
+Additional glyphs which are not described by specified standards:

 * Digits and punctuation signs: 38 (+67) = 105
-* Latin alphabet and IPA: 37 (+434) = 471
+* Latin alphabet and IPA: 38 (+442) = 480
 * Cyrillic alphabet: 33 (+30) = 63
 * Greek alphabet: 13 (+135) = 148
 * other: 10 (+4) = 14